 Step 6: Import Customers

 With your inventory uploaded and ready to go, it’s time to start adding your customers.
-Shopify allows you to keep a detailed customer database full of client information and run customer reports so that you can understand your shoppers better.
+Shopify allows you to keep a detailed customer database full of client information and run customer reports to better understand your shoppers.
 Whether you have a list of clients you need to input or not, Shopify has a solution for you.

 For the bulk upload option, you will click the “import customers” button, which will lead you to a page where you can download a CSV file.
 This file is where you can input bulk customer information in a format Shopify can read and then create customer profiles in mass.